What Are Assets And What Are Liabilities?

 Bonds, Certificates of Deposits (CDs), or Peer-to-Peer lending typically provide cash flow in the form of interest payment because you have lent the money.

 US Treasury is the safest form of Fixed income in the world as long as you hold the individual security (not in a bond fund) to maturity.
-You can buy them directly from the US Treasury.
+You can buy TIPS, Series EE and Series I Bonds directly from the US Treasury.

 CDs are also a safe form of Fixed income as the principal is covered within FDIC limits, and the interest you receive is fixed.